 I want to call it a testament to my healthy eating and my improved commitment to recovery.
-But then again, I got sick like everyone else last week, so never mind that.
+But now and again (especially during the winter flu season) I still get sick like everyone else, so never mind that.

-In any case, I’d like to think the following approaches helped me quickly unload an unwanted flu, and can help you as well:
+I’d like to think the following approaches help me quickly unload an unwanted cold or flu, and can help you as well:

 – Obviously, cancel your regular training plans until you feel ready to run again.
 If you can run at all then run just a little bit, 1-2 miles or so.
 I’ve mentioned this before, but the circulation brought along by a bit of easy running really helps with generating recovery.
 Don’t worry about it if you simply can’t, though: Rest and don’t worry about it until your breathing is somewhat normal.

 – The Pasta Bomb: This simple, sizable dish provides a load of vitamins, not to mention the anti-inflammatory beta carotene, and it helps flush your system.